CDRT/mk_docs/docs/ref/bios/settings/thinkstation/autopoweron.md

 |:---|:---|:---|:---|
 | UserDefinedAlarmSunday  | Disabled, Enabled | yes | Both |

+!!! info ""
-?> The WMI setting name shown here is for Sunday.
+    The WMI setting name shown here is for Sunday.
 For other week days, change `Sunday` to the desired day of the week.

 </details>